 CLOW STATE FOREST

-The Clow State Forest, located in Missouri, is a serene natural retreat teeming with diverse flora and fauna.
+The Clow State Forest is a serene natural retreat teeming with diverse flora and fauna.
 Nestled amidst rolling hills, it offers an enchanting landscape of towering oak and hickory trees, vibrant wildflowers, and babbling brooks.
 The forest's well-maintained trails and picnic areas invite visitors to immerse themselves in the beauty of nature while engaging in recreational activities such as hiking, bird watching, or simply enjoying a tranquil picnic amidst the peaceful ambiance.
 With its abundant wildlife and breathtaking scenery, the Clow State Forest serves as a haven for nature enthusiasts seeking solace and connection with the great outdoors.

 In 1939, Missouri Governor Lloyd C. Stark appointed Lynn Clow as State Forester.
 Clow was an advocate for reforestation and the preservation of natural resources.
 Under his leadership, the Missouri Conservation Commission launched an ambitious reforestation program, acquiring thousands of acres of land to create state forests.